Orthosymplectic $R$-matrices: Introduction

 There is yet another realization~\cite{d} of quantum affine groups $U_q(\widehat{\fg})$, which is usually referred to as the \emph{new Drinfeld realization} (a.k.a.\ \emph{current realization}).
 The isomorphism $U_q(\widehat{\fg})\simeq U^{\DrJ}_q(\widehat{\fg})$ was stated in~\cite{d} without a proof, while the complete details appeared a decade later in the work of Beck and Damiani.
 In $A$-type, the corresponding isomorphism $U^{\rtt}_q(\widehat{\gl}_n)\simeq U_q(\widehat{\gl}_n)$, and subsequently its $\widehat{\ssl}_n$-counterpart, were first constructed in~\cite{df} by considering the Gauss decomposition of the generator matrices $L^\pm(z)$, similarly to the finite type.
 For affinizations of other classical Lie algebras such isomorphisms were first discovered in~\cite{hm} and were revised more recently in~\cite{jlm2,jlm3}.

 The above results also admit \emph{rational} counterparts, with quantum loop/affine groups replaced by the Yangians $Y^J_\hbar(\fg)$ (in the \emph{$J$-realization}), first introduced in~\cite{d0}.
 The representation theory of these algebras has been developed using their alternative \emph{(new) Drinfeld realization} $Y_\hbar(\fg)$ proposed in~\cite{d}, though it should be noted that the Hopf algebra structure is much more involved in this presentation.
 One can also adapt~\cite{frt,frt2} to define $Y^\rtt_\hbar(\fg)$ in the \emph{RTT-realization}.
-In this presentation, the algebra generators are encoded by a square matrix $T(u)$ subject to a single \emph{RTT-relation} (besides some simple additional relations to kill the center)
+In this presentation, the algebra generators are encoded by a square matrix $T(u)$ subject to a single \emph{RTT-relation} (together with an extra central reduction)